 Have you also noticed some of the different window decals and tailgate ornaments that depict a fish, or a fish swallowing the Darwin fish with legs, or the picture of a little boy (the same little boy that you usually see on pickup windows relieving himself upon a Ford, Chevy or Dodge logo) kneeling before a cross?

-Have you ever been cut off by a rude driver, and when his minivan slows down in front of you, you can read his ÔÇ£What Would Jesus Do?ÔÇØ bumper sticker?
-Ever been ÔÇ£flipped offÔÇØ by a woman with a fish on her bumper?
-Have you ever been driving the speed limit and watched a car pass you like youÔÇÖre standing still and then driven a little further and read his ÔÇ£Got Jesus?ÔÇØ bumper sticker while the Highway Patrol has him pulled over?
+Have you ever been cut off by a rude driver, and when his minivan slows down in front of you, you can read his “What Would Jesus Do?” bumper sticker?
+Have you ever been given a rude gesture by a woman with a fish on her bumper?
+Have you ever been driving the speed limit and watched a car pass you like you’re standing still and then driven a little further and read his “Got Jesus?” bumper sticker while the highway patrol has him pulled over?

 How about this one?
 One time I was in line at a convenience store and the man in front of me was buying several cases of beer.
 He left and then I bought my cup of coffee and as I was leaving the store, I saw the same man stocking the ice chest in the back of his pickup with beer.
-Can you guess what his bumper sticker read? ÔÇ£In Case of Rapture This Car Will Be Empty!”
+Can you guess what his bumper sticker read?
+“In Case of Rapture This Car Will Be Empty!”